RealManRobot/ros2_rm_robot/rm_ros_interfaces/README.md

 Degree of freedom message of the robotic arm.
 ### Clearing_the_joint's_error_code-Jointerrclear_msg
 ```
 uint8 joint_num
-bool block
 ```
 __msg member__
 __joint_num__
 the corresponding joint number, from the base to the robotic arm gripper, the number is 1-6 or 1-7.
-__block__
-whether it is a blocking mode, bool type, true-blocking, false-non-blocking.
 ### All_coordinate_system_names-Getallframe_msg
 ```
 string[10] frame_name